jnalanko/HKS/README.md

 ## Usage

-### Build an index TODO update "color" -> "label"
+### Build an index

-The input to indexing is the maximum k-mer length s, and a file listing one input FASTA/FASTQ path per line, one file per color.
+The input to indexing is the maximum k-mer length s, and a file listing one input FASTA/FASTQ path per line, one file per label.
 Both DNA strands are indexed.
-By default, the names of the colors are the file paths of the input FASTA/FASTQ files.
+By default, the labels are the file paths of the input FASTA/FASTQ files.

 The `example/` directory contains a tiny example dataset with four files A.fna, B.fna, C.fna, D.fna.
 To index it, run: